gabrielweyer/azure-functions-telemetry/README.md

 ### Discarding duplicate exceptions

 This is implemented by [DuplicateExceptionsFilter][duplicate-exceptions-filter].
-In order to discard the additional duplicate exception for the Service Bus binding, you’ll need to call `DiscardServiceBusDuplicateExceptions` and provide the function names.
+In order to discard the additional duplicate exception for the Service Bus binding, you’ll need to call `DiscardServiceBusDuplicateExceptions` and provide the Functions names.
 Hopefully this is something that will be improved later on.

 ### Discarding health requests

-This is enabled by calling `WithHealthRequestFilter` and providing the function name (the argument provided to the `FunctionNameAttribute`).
+This is enabled by calling `WithHealthRequestFilter` and providing the Function name (the argument provided to the `FunctionNameAttribute`).
 The telemetry processor used is [HealthRequestFilter][health-request-filter].

 ### Better Service Bus binding "request"

 The _request name_ and _status code_ are not being set on the service bus triggered "requests".
 The [ServiceBusRequestInitializer][service-bus-request-initializer] can do this for you.

-- Request name: we use the Function name
+- Request name: I use the Function name
 - Status code: `200` in case of success, `500` in case of failure

 You need to enable the `ServiceBusRequestInitializer` by calling `WithServiceBusRequestInitializer`.